awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

 ## Post setup configuration<a name="post_setup"></a>

-The above steps moves a user mailbox from Microsoft Exchange Server to Amazon WorkMail, while keeping the user in Microsoft Exchange as a contact\.
+The above steps move a user mailbox from Microsoft Exchange Server to Amazon WorkMail, while keeping the user in Microsoft Exchange as a contact\.
 Because the migrated user is now an external mail user, Microsoft Exchange Server imposes additional constraints and there may be additional configuration requirements to complete the migration\.
 + The user might not be able to send emails to groups by default\.
-To enable this functionality, the user needs to be added to a safe sender list for all groups\.
+To enable this functionality, the user must be added to a safe sender list for all groups\.
 For more information, see [Delivery management](https://technet.microsoft.com/en-us/library/bb123722.aspx#deliverymanagement) on Microsoft TechNet\.
 + The user also might not be able to book resources\.
-To enable this functionality, you need to set the `ProcessExternalMeetingMessages` of all resources that the user needs to access\.
+To enable this functionality, you must set the `ProcessExternalMeetingMessages` of all resources that the user needs to access\.
 For more information, see [Set\-CalendarProcessing](https://technet.microsoft.com/en-us/library/dd335046.aspx) on Microsoft TechNet\.

 ## Mail client configuration<a name="mail_client_config"></a>